Combined Jewish Philanthropies of Greater Boston Inc

 Leadership Guidance

-Marc Baker emphasizes that CJP views its relationship with grantees as "genuine strategic partnership together, building the community that we want" rather than transactional.
-He encourages organizations to understand that every contribution matters, whether large or small, and to see themselves as part of communal giving that creates bigger collective impact.
+Marc Baker emphasises that CJP views its relationship with grantees as "genuine strategic partnership together, building the community that we want" rather than transactional.
+He encourages organisations to understand that every contribution matters, whether large or small, and to see themselves as part of communal giving that creates bigger collective impact.

 Key Takeaways for Grant Writers